dijasila/GPAW/doc/tutorials/gw_tutorial/gw_tutorial.rst

 Repeat the calculation varying number of bands ``nbands`` and the planewave cutoff ``ecut`` and check how the results converge.

 These two parameters are not independent of each other.
-For a proper convergence, the energy of the highest band should be around the plane wave cutoff.
-This can be done automatically by setting ``ecut='npw'``, so that the number of bands is set equally to the number of plane waves correspoding to the cutoff energy.
+For correct convergence, the energy of the highest band should be around the plane wave cutoff.
+This can be done automatically using the default ``ecut=None``, so that the number of bands is set equally to the number of plane waves correspoding to the cutoff energy.

 .. image:: Si_GW.png